alice-doc/alice-analysis-tutorial/analysis/pid.md

 *   Retrieve the AliPIDResponse object from the analysis manager;

-*   make our poiter ‘fPIDResponse’ point to the AliPIDResponse object;
+*   make our pointer ‘fPIDResponse’ point to the AliPIDResponse object;

 *   include the header for the AliPIDResponse class, so that the compiler knows how it is defined